GovTechSG/ship-hats-overview/webinspect-scan-via-api.md

     ```
     After running the API call, you should receive a response with a responseCode of 201 indicating that the resource (scan) is created.

-    >**Note:** Even though the scan is created, the scan may take awhile to start depending on the number of pending scans in the queue.
+    >**Note:** Even though the scan is created, the scan may take some time to start depending on the number of pending scans in the queue.

     <!-- tabs:end -->